#

-Mike is also one of the world's most sought-after and honored creative strategists.
+Mike is also an impact investor with the pioneering private equity firm Pegasus, which promotes environmental sustainability and social and economic development around the world.
+He is also one of the world's most sought-after and honored creative strategists.
 He helped guide China's winning bid to host the 2008 Summer Olympic Games and Vancouver's successful campaign to host the 2010 Winter Games.
 He helped Ayad Allawi become Iraq's first post-Saddam Hussein Prime Minister.
 He conceived of and shepherded passage of World Autism Awareness Day at the United Nations.
 He has won all of the PR industry's major awards including being named "PR Person of the Year" by PR Week Magazine.
 Mike has served in two Presidential Administrations, first in the Executive Office of the President of the United States as an Advisor to the US Trade Ambassador.
 Subsequently he was an Advisor to the Director of Policy Planning Staff at the United States Department of State, where he focused on Middle East Affairs.
 Previously, he was Director of Public Affairs at the Council on Foreign Relations.
 Mike Holtzman’s non-fiction writing on international affairs has appeared in the New York Times and other noted publications.

 Mike is a musician, author, artist and filmmaker who is inspired by the people he has met and the places he has been.
 Please enjoy his page!

 Bushwick, Brooklyn.
 August 2019 (Photo Credit: Julia Sariy)

 Up on the Roof.
 August 2019.
 (Photo Credit: Julia Sariy)